 You can do so, in many other aspects such as –

 Adding numbers, as and when required, will help the recruiter understand the scope of your responsibilities, thus ensuring that your resume has a better chance of getting shortlisted.
+To get a basic idea about making a resume, you should check sales manager resume samples given in the upcoming sections.

 Marketing is an exceedingly diverse profession, and hence, it is only seldom that any recruiter, simply looks for a marketer.
 More often than not, companies are on the lookout for a marketing manager with a specific field of expertise.
 Hence, if you can, pursue courses that will lead you to a more definitive career path.
 It will also increase your prospects of employability while enhancing your remuneration.